-6.1 Implementation
+A. Implementation

 We have implemented our algorithm on a PC running Windows XP operating system with an AMD Opteron 280 CPU, 2GB memory and an NVIDIA 7900 GPU.
 We used OpenGL as the graphics API and Cg language for implementing the fragment programs.
 The discrete Voronoi diagram and distance field are computed at 32-bit floating point precision using floating point buffers.
 The Voronoi diagram is stored in the red channel, and the distance field in the depth buffer.
-We use stencil tests to disable 2nd order Voronoi diagram computation in the 1st order Voronoi regions of the obstacles.
-In the first pass, the stencil mask is set for all pixels in the 1st order Voronoi regions of the agents.
+We use stencil tests to disable the second-order Voronoi diagram computation in the first-order Voronoi regions of the obstacles.
+In the first pass, the stencil mask is set for all pixels in the first-order Voronoi regions of the agents.
 In the second pass, distance functions are evaluated at pixels with stencil mask set.
 This optimization speeds up both discrete Voronoi diagram computation and MaNG construction.
 We perform readback of the discrete Voronoi diagrams and construct the MaNG on the CPU.
 The optimal path is computed using an A^ search with Euclidean distance metric to guide the search.

-We use a complete quadtree for Voronoi region culling described in section 5.1.
-The depth of the quadtree is set such that one leaf node corresponds to a block of 32×32 pixels.
+We use a complete quadtree for Voronoi region culling described in Section VI-A. The depth of the quadtree is set such that one leaf node corresponds to a block of 32×32 pixels.
 We need to determine if a node contains up to 2 sites - hence the number of sites per node is encoded in 1 byte.
 By using a complete quadtree, the node addresses can be efficiently computed using bit shifts, avoiding pointer addressing.

-6.2 Demos
+B. Demos

-We describe two multi-agent simulations, demonstrating the effectiveness of the MaNG for real-time path planning.
-The first simulation involves a coverage problem, while the second one is of a crowd simulation.
+We describe three multi-agent simulations, demonstrating the effectiveness of the MaNG for real-time path planning.
+The first simulation involves a coverage problem, the second one is of a crowd simulation and third is of terrain exploration.